indre-idenfy/Documentation/pages/ResultCallback.md

 |`manualDocument`  |`String`|- Max length 30  |A manual document analysis result (decision made by a human).
 Possible values are the same as `autoDocument` field.|

 ### Data table

+Note, that any of the specified fields below can be `null`.

 |JSON key             |Type    |Constraints      |Explanation|
 |---------------------|--------|-----------------|-----------|